 There are numerous reasons why students become distracted in the classroom.
 These can range from lack of sleep to preoccupation with their phones or even dehydration!

-Teachers command respect from the students in the room.
-Children are very observant and if they see the teacher doesn’t care about the cleanliness of the classroom, they too will lose respect for the room and the instructor.
+Teachers need respect from the students in the room in order to educate their class properly.
+Children are very observant and if they see the teacher doesn’t care about the cleanliness of the classroom, they will lose respect for the room as well as the instructor.